-80. In conducting all Categorical Use of Force investigations, and complaint investigations regarding the categories of misconduct allegations and matters identified in paragraphs 93 and 94 (whether conducted by IAG, the OHB Unit, or by chain of command during the transition period specified in paragraph 95), the LAPD shall, subject to and in conformance with applicable state law:
+- investigations regarding the categories of misconduct allegations and matters identified in paragraphs 93 and 94 (whether conducted by IAG, the OHB Unit, or by chain of command during the transition period specified in paragraph 95), the LAPD shall, subject to and in conformance with applicable state law: - tape record or videotape interviews of complainants, involved officers, and a. witnesses; - b. whenever practicable and appropriate, and not inconsistent with good investigatory practices such as canvassing a scene, interview complainants and witnesses at sites and times convenient for them, including at their residences or places of business; - prohibit group interviews; c. - d. notify involved officers and the supervisors of involved officers, except when LAPD deems the complaint to be confidential under the law; - e. interview all supervisors with respect to their conduct at the scene during the incident;

-1 a. tape record or videotape interviews of complainants, involved officers, and 2 witnesses; 3 4 b. whenever practicable and appropriate, and not inconsistent with good 5 investigatory practices such as canvassing a scene, interview complainants and witnesses 6 at sites and times convenient for them, including at their residences or places of business; 7 8 9 c. prohibit group interviews; 10 d. notify involved officers and the supervisors of involved officers, except when 11 LAPD deems the complaint to be confidential under the law; 12 e. interview all supervisors with respect to their conduct at the scene during the 13 14 incident; 15 f. collect and preserve all appropriate evidence, including canvassing the scene to 16 locate witnesses where appropriate, with the burden for such collection on the LAPD, 17 not the complainant; and 18 19 g. identify and report in writing all inconsistencies in officer and witness interview 20 statements gathered during the investigation.
-21 81.
-Chain of command investigations of complaints (other than those covered by paragraph 22 80), and Non-Categorical Uses of Force shall comply with subsections c, e, and f, of paragraph 80 23 where applicable.
-24 25 82.
-If during the course of any investigation of a Categorical Use of Force, Non-Categorical 26 Use of Force, or complaint, the investigating officer has reason to believe that misconduct may have 27 -31- 28 -31- occurred other than that alleged by the complainant, the alleged victim of misconduct, or the triggering 2 item or report, the investigating officer must notify a supervisor, and an additional Complaint Form 1.28 3 investigation of the additional misconduct issue shall be conducted.

-5 83.
-Subject to restrictions on use of information contained in applicable state law, the OHB 6 Unit investigating Categorical Uses of Force as described in paragraph 55 and 93 and IAG investigators conducting investigations as described in paragraphs 93 and 94, shall have access to all information contained in TEAMS II, where such information is relevant and appropriate to such investigations, including training records, Complaint Form 1.28 investigations, and discipline histories, and performance evaluations.
+- f. collect and preserve all appropriate evidence, including canvassing the scene to locate witnesses where appropriate, with the burden for such collection on the LAPD, not the complainant; and - g. identify and report in writing all inconsistencies in officer and witness interview statements gathered during the investigation. - 81.
+Chain of command investigations of complaints (other than those covered by paragraph 80), and Non-Categorical Uses of Force shall comply with subsections c, e, and f, of paragraph 80 where applicable. - 82.
+If during the course of any investigation of a Categorical Use of Force, Non-Categorical Use of Force, or complaint, the investigating officer has reason to believe that misconduct may have occurred other than that alleged by the complainant, the alleged victim of misconduct, or the triggering item or report, the investigating officer must notify a supervisor, and an additional Complaint Form 1.28 investigation of the additional misconduct issue shall be conducted. - 83.
+Subject to restrictions on use of information contained in applicable state law, the OHB Unit investigating Categorical Uses of Force as described in paragraph 55 and 93 and IAG investigators conducting investigations as described in paragraphs 93 and 94, shall have access to all information contained in TEAMS II, where such information is relevant and appropriate to such investigations, including training records, Complaint Form 1.28 investigations, and discipline histories, and performance evaluations.